Peeeeteer/r3f-mini-course/database/chrome-extension/1/description.md

 ###### Milestone 1: Initial boilerplate setup

-There are many ways how to code a chrome plugin, but I just used <u>[this template](https://github.com/lxieyang/chrome-extension-boilerplate-react)</u>
+There are many ways how to code a chrome plugin, but I just used <a href="https://github.com/lxieyang/chrome-extension-boilerplate-react" style="text-decoration: underline;" target="_blank" rel="noopener noreferrer">this template </a>

 It's built with webpack & react and has all the pages pre-built for you.
 What pages?
 What is happening?
 Dont worry... we will handle that in Milestone 2